 Curriculum Intent at Elworth

-We are a partnership of school, church, home, the Diocese and community.
-We create a stimulating and caring environment, grounded in Christian belief and practice, so that all members of our school community can flourish.
+At Elworth we create a stimulating and caring environment, grounded in Christian belief and practice, so that all members of our school community can flourish.
+We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of diversity within modern Britain.
 We maintain that learning should be a rewarding experience for everyone; it should be enjoyable.
 Through our teaching we equip children with the skills, knowledge and understanding necessary to be able to make informed choices about the important things in their lives.
-We believe that appropriate teaching and learning experiences help children to lead happy and rewarding lives.
-This policy highlights classroom practices and procedures that promote high quality teaching and learning.

 Our curriculum aims to: